martenframework/marten/docs/docs/models-and-databases/queries.md

 Article.filter(title: "My article").delete
 ```

-By default, related objects that are associated with the deleted records will also deleted by following the deletion strategy defined in each relation field (`on_delete` option, see the [reference](./reference/fields#on_delete) for more details).
+By default, related objects that are associated with the deleted records will also be deleted by following the deletion strategy defined in each relation field (`on_delete` option, see the [reference](./reference/fields#on_delete) for more details).
 The method always returns the number of deleted records.